The Merrepen Arts Centre

 The art centre operates with about 130 people dropping in at various times.
 There is a core group of fifty who are regularly involved.
 Merrepen artists are now recognized on a national and international level.

 Members of the art centre have to be over 18 and live locally.
 Artworks created for the centre are made available for sale to the public through the art centre gallery.
-60% of sale proceeds goes to the artist and 40% is kept for the running of the gallery.
+The artists receive money from the sale of all the goods sold in the gallery.

 The Mermaid Story (Mermaid - Falmikuri)